cheme/readwrite-comp/README.md

 Compose read and write stream processing over standard Read and Write.

-Extension for ::std::io::Read and ::std::io::Write, stack and chain writers readers.
+Extension for ::std::io::Read and ::std::io::Write to stack and chain writers readers.

-The library helps for composing action on bytes buffer when constrained by a Write interface (for instance cyphering bytes over a tcp writer).
+The library helps composing action on bytes buffer when constrained by a Write interface (for instance cyphering bytes over a tcp writer).

 Stacking writers or readers does not require additional buffer.